 Here are some more monster-y drawings that have been sent my way – firstly, this fearsome chap who comes with his own specials board (I love this colour combination!):

-And also this brilliant comic featuring Fuzzby and pals (a couple of years old but which I only just found out about on the Imagination Project website):
+And also this brilliant comic featuring Fuzzby and pals (a couple of years old but which I only just found out about):

 Last, but definitely not least, I’m very excited about the next book from me and the amazing Francesca Gambatesa: When I’m A Mummy Like You!
 It’s out in early February (just in time for Mothering Sunday in the UK) and a bit later in the US – where it’s called When I’m A Mommy Like You! (obviously).

-I can’t get over how super Francesca’s art is – there’s more at the book page.
+I can’t get over how super Francesca’s art is!
 She’s done such a wonderful job with my rhyming nonsense and I hope people love it!
 There’ll be a launch party at some point which I’ll post about here when we’ve firmed up the details.

 I’m going to be offline for the rest of the year but have lots of plans for 2017 so will be back refreshed and recharged in January.